keenanromain/HNJobLocations/README.md

 - Convert list.txt into list.yaml for more logical groupings of HN links
 - Split hn.go into multiple files for better organization
 - Use concurrency when hitting the HN API so that the runtime is reduced
-- convert second command line argument into a flag so that "all" becomes -a or --all
+- convert second command line argument into a flag so that "all" becomes -a or --all, "latest" becomes -l or --latest, etc.